Horgix/willish/README.md

 ```

 And with the case were we do not send "application/json" as Content-Type, which
-sould result in a 400 error
+should result in a 400 error

 ```
 describe("POST on /wishes without 'application/json' Content-Type", function() {